Barnes & Noble vs RedShelf | Comparably

 Leadership Culture Ratings vs RedShelf

-Barnes & Noble rates % lower than RedShelf on Leadership Culture Ratings vs RedShelf Ratings based on looking at 1269 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Are your company's goals clear, and are you invested in them?" and "Do Your Company Leaders Do What They Should to Retain You as an Employee?".
+Barnes & Noble rates % lower than RedShelf on Leadership Culture Ratings vs RedShelf Ratings based on looking at 1272 ratings from employees of the two companies.
+Ratings come from the answers to questions like "How would you rate your CEO?" and "Does your manager seem to care about you as a person?".

 • Barnes & Noble66